mdmdirector/mdmdirector/README.md

 ### App

-* Shard out the push for inactive devices (total number of devices / 30 / 60 and then group the pushes into one group every second)
 * Support for Lock/Wipe
 * App state inspection binary (perhaps a separate service to MDMDirector due to requiring exposure to the public internet)
 * FileVault Key escrow to Crypt (and compatible servers)